-What makes this pier unique, in terms of fishing, is that the underwater environment is entirely sandy, and the water here is much more shallow compared to Oceanside and Ocean Beach Piers.
+This pier is unique in terms of fishing because the underwater environment is entirely sandy, and the water here is much more shallow compared to Oceanside and Ocean Beach Piers.

 Species caught here include those that prefer sandy bottoms, such as halibut, shovelnose guitarfish, and several types of surfperch.

 Fun Fact- The best spot to fish is located half way out on the south side.

 One of my favorite things on the pier is taking photos of the ‘wave riders.’
 I am the first to admit that they aren’t that good, but not too bad for a camera phone if you ask me!

 Before we were on our way to leave, we took time to get a coffee and sit for a bit.

 All along the boardwalk, you can find benches or tables to sit and people watch.

 There is a beach access mat just south of this lifeguard station if you are in a wheelchair.

 You are likewise able to check out a manual or powered beach wheelchair.